Faster Geometric Algorithms via Dynamic Determinant Computation: Geometric Algorithms

+The above results can be used to improve the efficiency of geometric algorithms that use convex hull computations.
+One way of computing {\it Delaunay triangulations} in $\RR^{d}$ and their dual {\it Voronoi diagrams} is to compute the convex hull of the points lifted on the paraboloid in $\RR^{d+1}$.
+For generic liftings, the above construction leads to regular triangulations.

+Another important geometric problem where our method could be applied is {\it exact volume computation}, since one of the two major classes of volume computation algorithms is based on triangulation methods~\cite{Bueler98exactvolume}.
+To elucidate this, observe that in Algorithm~\ref{AlgBB} we can compute the volume of the polytope by summing up the volumes of all full dimensional simplices in the resulting triangulation.
+Indeed, the volume of a simplex is the absolute value of the determinant of its orientation matrix.
+The difference of an incremental convex hull and a volume computation algorithm using a triangulation method is that the former needs to evaluate determinant predicates (\ie, know only the sign of determinants), while the latter needs determinant constructions (\ie, compute the value of determinants).

+As mentioned above, more efficient incremental convex hull algorithms (\eg,~the work of Clarkson and Shor~\cite{CS89}) do not sort the input points, they use instead {\it point location} methods to find the position of the point that is going to be inserted into the convex hull.
+It is straightforward to apply our scheme in orientation predicates appearing in {\it point location} algorithms, that perform orientation tests with respect to the facets of the triangulation.
+The orientation predicates queried by a point location algorithm can be computed using Equation~\ref{eq:detA_ring}, if the adjoint and determinant of the orientation matrices of the cells of the triangulation have been precomputed.
+That yields the following result.

-\begin{corollary} Given a triangulation of a $d$-dimensional pointset computed by Alg.~\ref{AlgBB}, the orientation predicates involved in any point location algorithm can be computed in $O(d)$ time and $O(d^2t)$ space, where $t$ is the number of cells of the triangulation. \end{corollary}
+\begin{corollary} Given a triangulation of a $d$-dimensional pointset computed by an incremental convex hull algorithm like Algorithm~\ref{AlgBB}, the orientation predicates involved in point location algorithms that perform orientation tests with respect to the facets of the triangulation can be computed in $O(d)$ arithmetic operations, using $O(d^2t)$ numbers of maximum bit-size $O(d\tau)$ as space, where $t$ is the number of cells of the triangulation and $\tau$ bounds the bit-sizes of the numbers, as in Corollary~\ref{cor:1}. \end{corollary}